jjun-kim/QTM-350-Final-Project/README.md

 Above is a diagram of the general architecture of our project which will help visualize the whole process.

-## 4. Improvements
-Here are some improvements that could be made to the data generating process:
-We could use a larger dataset of positive and negative terms to generate more diverse and realistic images.

 #### Works Cited